Why pH Balance is Important for Your Pool

 Low pH in a Swimming Pool

 Low pH in a swimming pool is also a reason for concern.
-While a slightly low pH is not a huge problem, as the pH drops the acidity rises, and this can cause some serious problems.
+While a slightly low pH is not a huge problem, as the pH drops, the acidity rises, and this can cause some severe issues.

 First of all, acidity in the water can negatively affect swimmers, causing irritated skin and burning eyes and mucous membranes.
 Acidity in the water can also start to eat away at metal fixtures, such as ladders and handrails.